-The play on sweet and savoury that sweet potatoes bring to a shepherd’s pie adds some flavour-packed variety to this dish that’s traditionally savoury.
-And, if you’re anything like me and have shepherd’s pie on a regular rotation during your Whole30s, you might welcome some variety in your life.
+The play on sweet and savory that sweet potatoes bring to a shepherd's pie adds some flavor-packed variety to this dish that's traditionally savory.
+And, if you're anything like me and have shepherd's pie on a regular rotation during your Whole30s, you might welcome some variety in your life.

 Sweet potatoes are also very nutrient rich, and sweet potato shepherd's pie makes this dish possible for strict Paleo eaters who don't wish to consume white potatoes.

 While this recipe is Paleo and Whole30 compliant, it is not low FODMAP as it contains too much sweet potato per serving in addition to onion and garlic.
 However, if you have found that you can tolerate sweet potato, you could substitute the filling ingredients of my Low FODMAP Instant Pot Shepherd's Pie for the ingredients listed below and simply use the sweet potato topping ingredients for this recipe.
 I find that I am able to tolerate one serving of sweet potato shepherd's pie when made this way, but everyone's stomach is different.

 The equipment I use make Instant Pot Sweet Potato Shepherd's Pie includes:

 - 6-quart Instant Pot, 8-quart Instant Pot, or comparable electric pressure cooker